raganwald/javascript-allonge-six/manuscript/markdown/Recursion/destructuring.md

 ### rest

-Sometimes wee need to extract arrays from arrays.
+Sometimes we need to extract arrays from arrays.
 Here is the most common pattern: Extracting the head and everything but the head from an array:

     const [car, ...cdr] = [1, 2, 3, 4, 5];